nkimotou/BART-Summarizer/README.md

 I've created this with the intention of making it very easy for someone not familiar with the used tools to be able to run this application with no major issues.

+There are two sections for running this application.
+One that shows how to run this very same application I've built, and another that shows how you can build your own based on what I've done.
+They are similar instructions, save for a few differences in wording and requirements.

 I've left much more frequent comments in the included files than I usually would, in order to explain everything line by line.
 Ideally, an intern should be able to take this app and fully understand everything from end to end.